Dieudonné Owona

-Dieudonné Owona (born February 28, 1986 in Yaoundé) is a Cameroonian footballer.
-He currently plays as a defender for Grande-Synthe in France.
+Dieudonné Owona (born February 28, 1986) is a Cameroonian footballer who plays as a defender for Grande-Synthe in France.

 Career

 Born in Cameroon, at the age of 15 Owona moved to Lille's Academy in France.

 In January 2007 Owona joined FC Brussels on loan for the duration of the 2006–07 season.
 He made his Belgian Pro League début in a game against R.A.E.C.
 Mons on 20 January; the game finished 1–1.
 A week later, he scored his first goal in a 2–0 home win over Zulte Waregem.
 Owona finished the season with 13 appearances.

+Owana holds Cameroonian and French nationalities.